iterative/mlem.ai/content/docs/command-reference/deploy/create.md

 The `deploy create` command creates a new deployment for a target environment.
-One can either use an existing deployment declaration (created with `mlem create deployment`) OR perhaps create a new one too directly with various options available (see below).
+One can either use an existing deployment declaration (created with `mlem create deployment`) or create a new one on-the-fly with various available options (see below).

 ## Options